Dobflem/ChartJS-Color-Chooser/README.md

 ## TODO

+#### Update the directory structure
+* Create a folder for src files.
+* Maybe create a build script to minimise files.

 #### Add styling to page
 * Make it look a bit less thrown together.
 * Resize the Chart so it doesn't go fullscreen.